testdrivenio/django-social-auth/draft.md

 ## Conclusion

-In this post, we saw how to set up GitHub and Twitter auth to a Django app with Django Allauth.
+This post saw how to set up GitHub and Twitter auth to a Django app with Django Allauth.
 When you need to configure a new provider, you can follow these steps:

-1, Add the appropriate Allauth app to `INSTALLED_APPS` in the settings
+1. Add the appropriate Allauth app to `INSTALLED_APPS` in the settings
 1. Create an OAuth app on the provider's developer site and take note of the tokens/keys/secret
-1. Register the app with in the Django Admin
+1. Register the app in the Django Admin
 1. Add the URL to the template

-Although, this post focused on Django Allauth, it doesn't necessarily mean it should be used over Python Social Auth in every scenario.
+Although this post focused on Django Allauth, it doesn't necessarily mean it should be used over Python Social Auth in every scenario.
 Explore both packages.
 Try implementing custom forms and linking multiple social accounts.
 Finally, choose the one that fits your need.